reactjs/react.dev/src/content/reference/react/useEffect.md

 #### Tracking element visibility {/*tracking-element-visibility*/}

 In this example, the external system is again the browser DOM.
-The `App` Component displays a long list, then a `Box` component, and then another long list.
+The `App` Component displays a long list, then a `Box` Component, and then another long list.
 Scroll the list down.
 Notice that when all of the `Box` Component is fully visible in the viewport, the background color changes to black.
 To implement this, the `Box` Component uses an Effect to manage an [`IntersectionObserver`](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
 This browser API notifies you when the DOM element is visible in the viewport.

 <Sandpack>